brianglass/anastasis/files/PubPharE.md

 footnote">[5]</span></a> Luke 7:36-50

 <a href="#_ftnref6" id="_ftn6"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[6]</span></a> The translation of the last two clauses is a problem.
-The first is a quotation from the parable, which is almost always translated Â‘God, be merciful to me a sinnerÂ’; the second is the extremely common prayer Â‘Have mercy on meÂ’, *eleison me.* The prayer in the Gospel could equally well be rendered Â‘Be gracious to meÂ’, or Â‘forgive meÂ’.
-The familiar prayer to the Holy Trinity, Â‘All-holy Trinity, have mercy on us.
-Lord, wipe away our sinsÂ’ is not from this passage, but from Psalm 78:9, where the Septuagint is translating the Hebrew *kipper*, which probably means Â‘wipe awayÂ’, though some scholars believe it means Â‘coverÂ’.
+The first is a quotation from the parable, which is almost always translated ‘God, be merciful to me a sinner’; the second is the extremely common prayer ‘Have mercy on me’, *eleison me.* The prayer in the Gospel could equally well be rendered ‘Be gracious to me’, or ‘forgive me’.
+The familiar prayer to the Holy Trinity, ‘All-holy Trinity, have mercy on us.
+Lord, wipe away our sins’ is not from this passage, but from Psalm 78:9, where the Septuagint is translating the Hebrew *kipper*, which probably means ‘wipe away’, though some scholars believe it means ‘cover’.
 The former meaning explains the Slavonic translation.
 The Greek verb is extremely rare in the Bible, occurring about a dozen times in the Old and only twice in the New Testament.<span style="mso-spacerun: yes"> </span>

 <a href="#_ftnref7" id="_ftn7"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[7]</span></a> Unlike the Slavonic, the current Greek Triodion makes no special provision for the Liti.
 The Slavonic books give the third Idiomel in Tone 3 from Lauds as the Doxastikon and the Resurrection Theotokion in the same Tone.<span style="mso-spacerun: yes"> </span>